Infineon/StreamGen/README.md

 </details>

-This project builds on these ideas and presents a general framework for generating a stream of labeled samples.
+This project builds on these ideas and presents a general framework for generating streams of labeled samples.

 ## 💡 Idea